 18th Conference on Mesoscale Processes, 29 July-1 Aug 2019, Savannah, GA

-The 18th Conference on Mesoscale Processes, sponsored by the AMS and organized by the AMS Committee on Mesoscale Processes, will be held 29 July-1 Aug 2019 at the The DeSoto Hotel in Savannah, Georgia.
-A preliminary conference program, along with hotel and registration information will be posted on the AMS web site (https://www.ametsoc.org) by mid-May 2019.
+The 18th Conference on Mesoscale Processes, sponsored by the AMS and organized by the AMS Committee on Mesoscale Processes, was held 29 July-1 Aug 2019 at the The DeSoto Hotel in Savannah, Georgia.

-Oral and poster presentations are solicited that aim to understand the processes which govern the dynamics of all areas of climate- and weather-related mesoscale phenomena.
-These areas include, but are not limited to, observational, theoretical, and modeling studies of:
+Oral and poster presentations were solicited that aim to understand the processes which govern the dynamics of all areas of climate- and weather-related mesoscale phenomena.
+These areas included, but were not limited to, observational, theoretical, and modeling studies of:

 The Mesoscale Processes Committee encourages abstract submissions from students and early career researchers for which awards will be given for best presentations.
 Registrants should indicate their eligibility for student and early career awards when submitting their abstracts.
 Futher information will be posted on the conference webpage(https://www.ametsoc.org/index.cfm/ams/meetings-events/ams-meetings/18th-conference-on-mesoscale-processes/)